 Though this autumn has been unseasonably warm in many places, cold weather will be upon us shortly—and it may be more challenging than usual this year due to a worldwide pandemic forcing many of us indoors and into isolation.
+Self care is important.
 Here are some ways to help get you through.

 Aging skin tends to really take a hit in the winter months.
 Keep it soft and supple by moisturizing regularly.
 No need for greasy creams—a slightly heavier, water-based moisturizer with natural oils should do the trick.
 For that extra dry skin on the elbows, knuckles, and cuticles, rub on a bit of coconut oil.

 And of course, don’t neglect your skin down there.
 Maintain vaginal and vulvar skin health with a water-based, non-irritating moisturizer.

 During the fall and winter, daylight saving time ends, UV rays decline, and the temperature goes down.
 Combined with the fact that many of us work during the day, these conditions make it extra hard for most people to get outdoors during peak sunlight hours.

 When possible, set aside some time—even 10-15 minutes—to bundle up, step outside, and bask in the sun’s rays.
 Sunlight contains vitamin D, which may help to boost mood and improve symptoms of depression.
 If you still find it hard to get outdoors, or live in an area with reduced sunlight, consider asking your doctor or mental health provider about light therapy, a treatment that mimics the sun’s health benefits and provides those mood-boosting qualities we enjoy during bright summer days.

 Just because the temperature drops, doesn’t mean you can’t continue to stay active in the winter and engage in activities you enjoy, both indoors and out.